- A sole proprietorship in Singapore is the most straightforward business structure, where the business and the owner are legally the same entity.

 If things don’t work out, closing your business is as easy as logging into BizFile+ and filing a cessation.
 No legal fees or complex exit procedures.

-Cons of registering a sole proprietorship
+What are the downsides of registering a sole proprietorship

 For all its benefits, a sole proprietorship has real downsides too.
 From liability to limited growth, here’s what you need to watch out for.